 From “brightening the day”, to easing anxiety, creating a calming sonic space, facilitating falling asleep to even easing transitioning, the silven strings of Karen Ashbrook’s hammered dulcimer music heal.
 Karen is a Certified Music Practitioner (CMP) through the Music for Healing and Transitions Program (mhtp.org) which is accredited through the National Standards Board of Therapeutic Musicians (nsbtm.org).
 CMPs are trained to create a healing sonic environment playing at the bedside for patients in different conditions.
 Karen brings over 40 years of experience playing traditional folk music and living all over the world to connect with patients, staff and visitors on a deep level, beyond words with the universal language of music.
 The music, neutralizes the electronic sounds and humanizes the hospital.
 “You made my day!” is a frequent comment she receives.
 Karen can be found playing soothing music in Lombardi, Pre and Post Surgery, NICU, Transfusion, Dialysis and in patients’ room in Critical Care and Bles – in short – all over the hospital!

 Michelle, a writer who discovered the benefits of writing over thirty years ago when she had breast cancer, came to Lombardi in 2009.
 Nancy Morgan, the Director of the Arts and Humanities Program at the time, trained Michelle in expressive writing.
-Michelle then combined this training with her other love: mix media arts.
-In her effort to promote the benefits of writing and self-care, Michelle leads workshops in which staff make journals or cards using a whole range a mix media materials.
+Michelle leads an Expressive Writing group for patients, family and staff twice a month and writes with individual patients upon request.
+Michelle also combines writing with her other love: mix media arts.
+In her effort to promote the benefits of writing and self-care, Michelle leads workshops in which staff make journals or cards using a whole range of mix media materials.
 When the staff makes cards, Michelle asks each participant to write an encouraging note to him/herself and address an envelope with his/her address.
 Michelle mails them at a later date.
 Staff report being surprised and pleased by the notes from their earlier selves.
 Additionally, during her travels, Michelle discovered Beglaris, a modern form of worry beads, which she makes with patients in the Lomabrdi waiting room - they have become a huge success.
 Patients and caregivers enjoy choosing from a wide variety of beads, the color of the string, and then stringing the beads themselves.
 Once they return to their seats, they can be seen fingering their beads while reading the meditation and information sheet they are also given.
 Patients have reported that the beads have reduced their stress and have brought them a great deal of joy.

 As a certified therapeutic musician, Miriam has played her harp at MedStar Georgetown University Hospital (MGUH) for eight years.
 At MGUH, she plays for patients in the Lombardi Outpatient Clinic as they wait to see their doctors and also while they receive chemotherapy.
 Additionally, Miriam plays for the NICU, and patients in palliative care throughout the hospital.
 Her career as a harpist has taken her from concert stage to hospital rooms, from orchestras and musical ensembles to neo-natal units and chemotherapy infusion areas.
 It is while playing in hospital settings that she feels a great sense of satisfaction and accomplishment.
 When she encounter people in vulnerable situations, anxious to hear a good word from their doctors, or worried when outcomes are not what they expected, she uses her harp and her music as a way to create a calming space.
 Miriam invites people to enter this space, and surround themselves with music, and feel, for a brief moment, that they can cope with life's unexpected turns.
 Her music, and the arts in general, allow patients to release emotions and divert their focus from their physical ailments, so that they can find ways to cope and find strength and hope in the creative process.